gjc14/yinc/README.md

 ### Admin Route

-You may run `npm run create-plugin:admin` to generate the example routes.
+You may run `pnpm run create-plugin:admin` to generate the example routes.

 These actions will be done: